 6. Shanti Stupa – Pokhara:

-There are several ways to reach the Peace Pagoda, as it is not far from the major business spot in Pokhara; Mahendrapool.
-There are hiking trails, cycling tracks or through public transportation.
-The distance between the business center to the pagoda is only 7 kilometers.
+There are several ways to reach the Peace Pagoda, as it is not far from the major business spot in Pokhara; Mahendra pool.
+There are hiking trails, cycling tracks or public transportation.
+The distance between the business centre to the pagoda is only 7 kilometres.

 7. Phewa Lake – Pokhara Valley:

 The second largest lake in Nepal, it is the most popular and most visited lake in the country.
 The lake is most famous for the reflections of the beautiful mountain ranges surrounding it on its surface; mount Machhapuchhre, the Annapurna and the Dhaulagiri ranges.
 An analysis of the lake revealed it might’ve formed around 13,000 BC.

 The lake is currently classified as a semi-natural freshwater lake since it is stream-fed and water flow is regulated by a dam.
 There are several attractions located on the lake such as the Tal Barahi Temple, hotels and restaurants located on the eastern bank and Ratna Mandir; the former royal palace.
 The lake surface is the perfect spot for paragliding.